torvalds/linux/Documentation/admin-guide/mm/damon/usage.rst

   kdamond.
 For more details, refer to :ref:`quotas directory <sysfs_quotas>`.

 If the state is ``on``, reading ``pid`` shows the pid of the kdamond thread.

+Users can ask the kernel to periodically update files showing auto-tuned parameters and DAMOS stats instead of manually writing ``update_tuned_intervals`` like keywords to ``state`` file.
+For this, users should write the desired update time interval in milliseconds to ``refresh_ms`` file.
+If the interval is zero, the periodic update is disabled.
+Reading the file shows currently set time interval.

 ``contexts`` directory contains files for controlling the monitoring contexts that this kdamond will execute.